 The Ice Caving Tour

-This tour starts from the Glacier Lagoon Jökulsárlón, where you will be picked up punctually by your tour guide, and he'll collect your voucher (don't forget to bring it!).
-He will drive the passengers closer to the glacier, where the hike starts.
+This tour starts from the Glacier Lagoon Jökulsárlón, where you will be picked up by your tour guide, and he'll collect your voucher.
+He will drive the passengers in a super jeep closer to the glacier, where the hike starts.

-We will stay inside the ice cave for at least 45 minutes.
+We will stay inside the ice cave up to 45 minutes.
 You'll be thankful you've brought very warm winter clothing.
 You'll be wearing a helmet, so your winter hat should not be too bulky, as it needs to fit under the helmet.

-After this blue ice experience we head back to the location where you were picked up, hoping that this tour will bring you memories that you treassure for a long time.
+After this blue ice experience, we head back to the location where you were picked up, hoping that this tour will bring you memories that you treasure for a long time.

 Why only in winter? ...

-It wouldn't be safe to enter ice caves in spring or summer, the season when the ice begins to melt and glaciers move faster.
-Ice caves or part of them collapses during that time.
-New caves are found in the beginning of the autumn.
+It's not always safe to enter ice caves in spring or summer, the season when the ice begins to melt and glaciers move faster.
+Ice caves or part of them can collapse during that time.
+New caves are found in the beginning of autumn.
+The only exception to this is the Katla Ice Cave, which we can visit all year.

 The color and transparency of the ice caves has everything to do with time, pressure, and secrecy.
 The weather and sun with its damaging ultra violet rays transforms the outer surface of glacial ice into whitish ice.